TV Norte Pará: History

-The station's former frequency, channel 2, was occupied by TV Marajoara from September 30, 1961 to the early hours of July 18, 1980.
+The station's former frequency, channel 2, was occupied by TV Marajoara from 30 September 1961 to the early hours of 18 July 1980.
 The station was owned by Diários Associados and was one of the seven stations that shut down alongside Rede Tupi.
-TV Marajoara was the first to go off air on the morning of July 18, without starting that day's programs.
+TV Marajoara was the first to go off air on the morning of 18 July without starting that day's programs.

 In March 1981, Silvio Santos obtained the former TV Marajoara license to operate a new station, which would become a charter affiliate of the new SBT network, and, consequently, one of its O&Os.
-The license started regular broadcasts on September 2, 1981, two weeks after the launch of the network; in late September, the station moved from channel 2 to channel 5, channel 2 would later be occupied by TV Cultura do Pará in 1987.
+The license started regular broadcasts on 2 September 1981, two weeks after the launch of the network; in late September, the station moved from channel 2 to channel 5, while channel 2 would later be occupied by TV Cultura do Pará in 1987.
 The station used the TVS nomenclature until 1990, when it was replaced by SBT.

-On April 23, 2014, its newscast SBT Pará was now presented by Valdo Souza, replacing Nyelsen Martins, its former presenter.
-On June 6, 2016, the station hired Alinne Passos, formerly of Record Belém.
+On 23 April 2014, its newscast SBT Pará was now presented by Valdo Souza, replacing Nyelsen Martins, its former presenter.
+On 6 June 2016, the station hired Alinne Passos, formerly of Record Belém.
 He was replaced by Nara Bandeira in 2021.

-On November 11, 2024, SBT fired most of its staff in Belém, as part of a policy to cut costs, including the exit of Nara Bandeira.
+On 11 November 2024, SBT fired most of its staff in Belém, as part of a policy to cut costs, including the exit of Nara Bandeira.
 Her post on SBT Pará was replaced by Bianca Teixeira, who used to be Nara's substitute presenter.

-On August 15, 2025, SBT Pará ceased operating as a directly owned station of the Sistema Brasileiro de Televisão (SBT) and became a regional affiliate.
+On 15 August 2025, SBT Pará ceased operating as a directly owned station of the Sistema Brasileiro de Televisão (SBT) and became a regional affiliate.
 Grupo Norte entered into a partnership with the Belém station, assuming responsibility for investments in production, content, and commercial strategy.
 The arrangement is overseen by Sérgio Bringel and Elton Bittencourt.
 The change is part of SBT’s broader restructuring in the North Region.
 SBT Pará now joins Grupo Norte’s network of affiliates, which also serves the states of Acre, Amazonas, Rondônia, Roraima, Tocantins, and Paraíba.
 The station will undergo structural adjustments and modifications to its regional programming.

 TV Norte Pará (2025–present)

-On August 27, 2025, SBT Pará changed its name to TV Norte Pará.
+On 27 August 2025, SBT Pará changed its name to TV Norte Pará.

 Technical information

-SBT Pará started digital broadcasts on UHF channel 26 (virtual 5.1) on June 2, 2014.
-Local HD output started on August 4; the official confirmation came on August 25, as part of a plan implemented by five SBT O&Os.
+SBT Pará started digital broadcasts on UHF channel 26 (virtual 5.1) on 2 June 2014.
+Local HD output started on 4 August; the official confirmation came on August 25, as part of a plan implemented by five SBT O&Os.

 When Brazil adopted daylight savings (until 2019), SBT Pará was responsible for generating a special feed for states in the North and Northeast regions that did not observe it, by airing certain programs with a one-hour delay.

-The station shut down its analog signal on May 30, 2018, according to the official ANATEL roadmap.
+The station shut down its analog signal on 30 May 2018, according to the official ANATEL roadmap.